Kuldeep1462/ChatApp-java/DEPLOYMENT.md

 1. **Build Fails with JAVA_HOME Error**
    - Ensure `JAVA_VERSION=17` is set in environment variables
    - The `system.properties` file should specify `java.runtime.version=17`
+   - If using Maven wrapper, ensure `maven-wrapper.jar` is present in `.mvn/wrapper/`
+   - Try using `mvn clean package -DskipTests` instead of `./mvnw` if wrapper fails

 2. **MongoDB Connection Error**
    - Verify your `MONGODB_URI` is correct